-Low-income farming families in developing countries can’t afford fruits and vegetables and high-quality protein foods, or vitamin supplements, or processed food that has been fortified with micronutrients.
-They rely on inexpensive but not very nourishing staple foods like corn or rice or cassava, which lack the right nutrients to sustain good health.
+Low-income farming families in developing countries often can’t afford fruits and vegetables and high-quality protein foods, vitamin supplements, or food fortified with micronutrients.
+They rely on inexpensive but not very nourishing staple foods like corn, rice, or cassava, which lack the right nutrients to sustain good health.
 This less visible type of malnutrition can lead to a devastating array of problems, including blindness, stunted development (in both brain and body), physical weakness from anemia, diarrheal and respiratory infections, and even death.

 What is biofortification?

 Biofortification is the process of conventionally breeding food crops that are rich in micronutrients, such as vitamin A, zinc, and iron.
 These crops “biofortify” themselves by loading higher levels of minerals and vitamins in their seeds and roots while they are growing.
 When eaten, they can provide essential micronutrients to improve nutrition and public health.

 Is biofortification a "silver bullet" to improve undernutrition?